cfech/aws-solutions-architect-associate/README.md

 ### Other Database Services
 ![text](./images/db-and-analytics/other-db-1.png)
+- `DocumentDB` - provides mongoDB compatibility
+    - service that is purpose built for JSON data management at scale
+    - Fully managed
+    - Scales automatically to 64 TB
+    - Millions of requests per second with up to 15 low latency read replicas
+    - 4 9s of availability and replicates six copies of data across 3 `AZ`
+    - Can migrate from MongoDB using `AWS DMS`

 ![text](./images/db-and-analytics/other-db-2.png)
+- `Keyspaces` - scalable, highly available, managed Cassandra compatible DB
+    - Enables uses of Cassandra Query Language (CQL)
+    - Serverless and fully managed
+    - Scales automatically
+    - Can serve thousands of requests per second with unlimited throughput and storage
+    - Consistent, single-digit-millisecond response times at any scale
+    - 99.99% availability
+- `Neptune`
+    - Fully managed graph DB
+    - Build and run identity, knowledge, fraud graph and other applications
+    - Deploy high performance graph application using popular open-source APIs
+        - Gremlin
+        - openCypher
+        - SPARQL
+    - > 99.99% availability
+    - Storage is fault tolerant and self healing
+    - DB volumes grow in increments of 10GB up to 64 TB
+    - Create up to 15 read replicas

 ![text](./images/db-and-analytics/other-db-3.png)
+- `Quantum Ledger DB`
+    - Fully managed ledger database that provides transparent, immutable and cryptographically verifiable transaction log
+    - Built in, immutable journal that stores an accurate adn sequenced entry of every data change
+    - Append only
+    - Uses cryptography to create a concise summary of your change history
+        - Using SHA-256
+    - Serverless and offers automatic stability

 ### Other Analytics Services ###
 ![text](./images/db-and-analytics/other-services-1.png)
+- `Timestream` - db for IOT operational Services
+    - Faster and cheaper than relational databases
+    - Keeps recent data in memory and moves historical data to cost optimized storage tier based on defined policies
+    - Serverless and scales automatically
+- `AWS Data Exchange`
+    - Data marketplace with 3000+ products from 250+ providers
+    - Supports data files, data tables, data apis
+    - Consumes directly into data lakes, applications, analytics and ML models
+    - Automatically export new or update data sets to `S3`
+    - Query data table with `AWS  Data Exchange` for `Amazon Redshift`
+    - Use AWS native authentication and governance, AWS SDKs and consistent API documentation

 ![text](./images/db-and-analytics/other-services-2.png)
+- `AWS Data Pipeline`
+    - managed ETL service
+    - Process and move data between different AWS compute and storage services
+    - Data sources can also be on-premises
+    - Data can be processed and transformed
+    - Results can be loaded to services such as `S3`, `RDS`, `DynamoDB`, `EMR`

 ![text](./images/db-and-analytics/other-services-3.png)
+- Data Pipeline Example
+    1. Data comes into `S3` bucket
+    2. Hive Activity converts files to `.csv`  using `EMR`
+    3. Results are saved to `S3`
+    4. `RedShiftCopyActivity` loads data into ``RedShift`

+- Data lake is a centralize repo that allows you to store all your structured and unstructured data at any scale
+    - can store as is, do not have to structure the data
+    - can convert later on
+- can create dashboard and visualizations
+- can store data as-is, without having first structure the data
+- used for big data processing and real-time analytics, ML

 ![text](./images/db-and-analytics/other-services-4.png)
+- `AWS Lake Formation`
+    - enables you to set up secure data lakes in days
+    - Can be collected from dbs and object storage
+    - Saved into `Amazon S3 Data lake`
+    - Can clean and classify data using ML algorithms
+    - Security can be applied at the column, row or cell levels
+    - Data sets can be used through services such as `Redshift`, `Athena`, `EMR` for apache spark and `Amazon QuickSight`
+    - Builds on the capabilities of `AWS Glue`

 ![text](./images/db-and-analytics/other-services-5.png)
+- `Managed Streaming for Apache Kafka`
+    - used for ingesting, processing streaming data in real-time
+    - Build and run Kafka Applications
+    - Fully managed service
+    - Provisions, configures, and maintains Kafka Clusters and Apache ZooKeeper nodes
+    - Security levels include:
+        - `VPC` network Isolation
+        - `IAM` control plan for API authorization
+        - Encryption at rest
+        - TLS encryption in transit
+        - TLS base certificate auth
+        - SASL/SCRAM auth secured by `AWS Secrets Manager`

 ## Deployment And Management ##